xonecas/cli-node-jshint/README.markdown

 ## Instalation

-You are going to need jshint, then just drop cli-jshint into that, or run these two commands:
+You are going to need jshint, then just drop cli-jshint into that, or run this
+command:

     git clone --recursive https://github.com/xonecas/cli-node-jshint.git